Nikaoto/orguli/README.md

 - `-h|--help` option
 - support for autoclosing tags; drop inline flags at edges of headers, lists, and blocks
+- more efficient string functions in place of strstr()
 - support for `**`(strong) and `__`(em).
 - fix for false em, strike, and strong detection on separate chars:<br>
   `2 * 10` will no longer turn into `2 <em> 10`, but `2 *10` will correctly turn